Overview of iproute2

 Examples: ip -6 tunnel add tun8 mode ipip6 local 2001:db8:1::1 remote 2001:db8:1::2

-This type of tunnel will be widely used only when transit operators phase IPv4 out (i.e., not any soon).
+This type of tunnel will be widely used only when transit operators phase IPv4 out (i.e., not any time soon).

 # Create an IP6IP6 tunnel